IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:52.1.1.3 Report Reader

-A Report Reader presents to the user the report, including the multimedia content included in the report as well as all hyperlinks.
-When users click on the hyperlinks, the Report Reader presents the referenced images to the user in a way that the user can interact with the images (e.g., windowing, zooming, panning, toggle annotations, etc.).
+A Report Reader displays reports, including [observation imaging context](#152415-observation-imaging-context-in-report) referenced in the report.
+Based on the referenced ImagingSelection resources defined in each observation imaging context, the Report Reader generates corresponding hyperlinks when the report is displayed to the user.
+When users click on the hyperlinks, the Report Reader presents the initial view of the referenced images to the user, such that the user can interact with the images (e.g., windowing, zooming, panning, toggle annotations, etc.).

+##### 1.52.1.1.3.1 Display Requirements

+When a user clicks on the hyperlinks, the Report Reader shall display the initial view of the corresponding observation imaging context to the user.

+> Note: The observation imaging context is captured in an ImagingSelection resource.
+See [RAD-141](RAD-141.html#2414141222-observation-imaging-context-in-an-imr-diagnosticreport-resource)

-A Report Reader shall support the display requirements as defined in [Display Requirements](#1521131-display-requirements) A Report Reader may support additional advanced behavior.
+A Report Reader shall support the display requirements for different object types in the observation imaging context as defined in the following sections.
+A Report Reader may support additional advanced behavior.
 This requirement may be satisfied by either implementing the required behaviors, or by grouping with another actor (e.g. Image Display Invoker in IID) that provides the required behaviors.
 The Report Reader may satisfy the baseline image viewing capabilities either by retrieving DICOM objects and rendering them, or by retrieving rendered DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.

 > Note: The retrieve rendered images functionality of WADO-RS Retrieve [RAD-107] is defined in CP-RAD-475.

-##### 1.52.1.1.3.1 Display Requirements

-A Report Reader shall support the display requirements for different object types as defined in the following sections.
+The Report Reader is only required to display objects referenced in the observation imaging context captured in an ImagingSelection resource.
+The Report Reader may display additional images if it supports the Advanced Image Viewing Option.

-###### 1.52.1.1.3.1.1 Image Objects
+###### 1.52.1.1.3.1.1 Image References

-The actor shall be able to display any referenced DICOM image objects (single frame or multi-frame) for which it claims support in any IHE Content or Workflow profile or DICOM Conformance Statement.
+The Report Reader shall be able to display any referenced DICOM image objects (single frame or multi-frame) for which it claims support in any IHE Content or Workflow profile or DICOM Conformance Statement.

-The actor shall support [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) capabilities as defined in Table 1.52.1.1.3.1.1-1.
+The Report Reader shall support [Basic Image Review (BIR)](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_BIR.pdf) capabilities as defined in Table 1.52.1.1.3.1.1-1.

 **Table 1.52.1.1.3.1.1-1: Image Viewing Capability Required in IMR**